AdobeDocs/uxp-photoshop/src/pages/ps_reference/colors/index.md

 # Colors

-Below are color classes that are used internally for [[SolidColor]].
+Below are color classes that are used internally for [SolidColor](../classes/solidcolor).

  - [CMYKColor](./cmykcolor.md)
  - [GrayColor](./graycolor.md)